P. C. Wren

-Percival Christopher Wren (1 November 187522 November 1941) was an English writer, mostly of adventure fiction.
+Percival Christopher Wren (1 November 1875 – 22 November 1941) was an English writer, mostly of adventure fiction.
 He is remembered best for Beau Geste, a much-filmed book of 1924, involving the French Foreign Legion in North Africa.
 This was one of 33 novels and short story collections that he wrote, mostly dealing with colonial soldiering in Africa.

 Early life

 Percival Christopher Wren was born in Deptford, South London, England, the son of a schoolmaster.
 His literary influences included Frederick Marryat, R. M. Ballantyne, G. A. Henty, and H. Rider Haggard.
-He graduated with a Master of Arts degree from St Catherine's Society, now St Catherine's College, Oxford but then a non-collegiate institution for poorer students.
-Wren subsequently claimed to have worked as a navvy, deckhand, costermonger and fairground boxer during a three-year period between school and Oxford, as well as enlisting briefly as a cavalry trooper in the Queen's Bays (2nd Dragoon Guards).
+He took a MA from Oxford University's Delegacy for Non-Collegiate Students, in 1931 renamed St Catherine's Society, now St Catherine's College, Oxford but then a non-collegiate institution for poorer students.
+Wren claimed to have worked as a navvy, deckhand, costermonger and fairground boxer during a three-year period between school and Oxford, as well as briefly enlisting in the British Army's 2nd Dragoon Guards (Queen's Bays).

-Wren worked as a boarding school teacher for a few years, during which he married Alice Shovelier, and had a daughter (Estelle, born 1901).
+Wren worked as a schoolmaster in a prep school for a few years, during which he married Alice Shovelier, and had a daughter (Estelle, born 1901).
 In 1903, he joined the Indian Education Service as headmaster of Karachi High School.
 Between 1903 and 1907 he also worked with the Educational Inspectorate for Sind and lectured at a teachers' training college.

 Military service

-The only documented record of Wren's military service records his appointment on 1 December 1914 as a reserve officer attached to an Indian infantry regiment – the 101st Grenadiers.
-This unit served in German East Africa but Captain Wren is recorded as having been on sick leave from 17 February 1915 and leaving the Officers Reserve to return to civil employment in October of that year.
-Wren's obituaries refer to earlier service with the Poona Volunteer Rifles but this reflects confusion with another officer of the same name.
+On 1 December 1914, Wren was commissioned as a reserve officer in the British Indian Army's 101st Grenadiers.
+His unit served in the East African campaign, including the Battle of Jassin in January 1915, but Wren was placed on sick leave on 17 February and was discharged from the British Indian army in October, returning to his civilian employment.
+Wren's obituaries claimed he had earlier served as an officer in the Indian Auxiliary Force's Poona Rifles, but historian Martin Windrow noted that this was due to Wren being confused with another officer of the same name.

 Later life

 Wren resigned from the Indian Education Service in November 1917.
-His wife Alice Lucille died 26 September 1914 in Poona, India; his daughter died of pertussis (whooping cough) in Nottinghamshire on 19 May 1910.
+His wife Alice Lucille had died 26 September 1914 in Poona, India; his daughter had died of pertussis (whooping cough) in Nottinghamshire on 19 May 1910.
 From there it is claimed that he joined the French Foreign Legion for a single tour of five years though he would have been 42 years of age on enlistment, somewhat older than the usual recruit and with a record of ill health.
-He lived out the remainder of his life in Britain concentrating on his literary career.
-One of the few photographs of Wren known (see above) shows a typical British officer of the Edwardian era with clipped moustache, wearing plain dark blue regimental dress.
+He lived out the remainder of his life in England concentrating on his literary career.
+One of the few photographs of Wren known (see above) shows a typical British Army officer of the Edwardian era with clipped moustache, wearing plain dark blue regimental dress.